awsdocs/aws-systems-manager-user-guide/doc_source/integration-vss.md

    If successful, the command populates the list of EBS snapshots with the new snapshots\.
 You can locate these snapshots in the list of EBS snapshots by searching for the tags you specified, or by searching for `AppConsistent`\.
 If the command execution failed, view the Systems Manager command output for details about why the execution failed\.
 If the command successfully completed, but a specific volume backup failed, you can troubleshoot the failure in the list of EBS volumes\.

    If the command failed and you are using Systems Manager with VPC endpoints, verify that you configured the **com\.amazonaws\.*region*\.ec2** endpoint\.
 Without the EC2 endpoint defined, the call to enumerate attached EBS volumes fails, which causes the Systems Manager command to fail\.
-For more information about setting up VPC endpoint with Systems Manager, see [Setting Up VPC Endpoints for Systems Manager](sysman-setting-up-vpc.md)\.
+For more information about setting up VPC endpoint with Systems Manager, see [\(Optional\) Create a Virtual Private Cloud Endpoint](setup-create-vpc.md)\.
 **Note**
-You can automate backups by creating a Maintenance Windows task that uses the AWSEC2\-CreateVssSnapshot SSM document\.
+You can automate backups by creating a maintenance window task that uses the AWSEC2\-CreateVssSnapshot SSM document\.
 For more information, see [Working with Maintenance Windows \(Console\)](sysman-maintenance-working.md)\.

 ### Create VSS\-enabled EBS snapshots by Using the AWS CLI<a name="integration-vss-cli"></a>

 Use the following procedure to create VSS\-enabled EBS snapshots by using the AWS CLI\.
-When you execute the command, you can specify the following parameters:
+When you run the command, you can specify the following parameters:
 + Instance \(Required\): Specify one or more Amazon EC2 Windows instances\.
 You can either manually specify instances, or you can specify tags\.
 + Description \(Optional\): Specify details about this backup\.
 + Tags \(Optional\): Specify key\-value tag pairs that you want to assign to the snapshots\.
 Tags can help you locate, manage, and restore volumes from a list of snapshots\.
 By default, the system populates the tag parameter with a `Name` key\.
 For the value of this key, specify a name that you want to apply to snapshots created by this process\.
 You can also add custom tags to this list by using the following format: `Key=Environment,Value=Test`;`Key=User,Value=TestUser1`\.